Coppi

 service that I thought we were

+waiting on.
 Instead Ciros stopped off to

 get the part while he was at lunch.